jgcfyidev/jgcfyi/content/_index.md

 ---

 <h1>Community Memory</h1>
-<h5 style="margin:0;">A Framework for Building Resilient Communities Anchored in Relationship and Empowered by Collaborative Technology</h5>
+<h5 style="margin:0; margin-right: 180px;">A Framework for Building Resilient Communities Anchored in Relationship and Empowered by Collaborative Technology</h5>

 This six-part series will examine how new organizational and technological approaches to collaborative coordination can support a